clairton/unoapi-cloud/README.md

-IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true
+IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true IGNORE_CALLS=message to send when receiva a call, default is empty and not reject
 ```

 ## Examples